 A proactive community-based approach to Indigenous education.

-UNSW is committed to educating teachers who can empower Indigenous students to meet their potential in the classroom and provide a culturally sensitive teaching of Indigenous knowledges and histories to all students.
+UNSW is committed to educating teachers who can empower Indigenous students to reach their potential in the classroom and provide a culturally sensitive teaching of Indigenous knowledges and histories to all students.

-We have initiated innovative community-based research projects in Indigenous Education to grow and develop our knowledge, such as the Culture, Curriculum and Community Project (CCCP) with the Little Bay Community for Schools, and have a growing research program.
+We have initiated innovative community-based research projects in Indigenous Education – such as the Culture, Curriculum and Community Project (CCCP) with the Little Bay Community for Schools – to grow and develop our knowledge, and have a growing research program.